-HERE'S WHY YOU SHOULD PROBABLY WRAP YOUR CAR KEYS IN TINFOIL

-by Jonathan O'Callaghan
+aking to ABC News, the National Insurance Crime Bureau said there had be 16 confirmed cases of a relav attack in the US.
+However, it does appear to be a known risk that car companies are trying to tackle.
+In the UK, in April 2018, Bristol resident Kieran Bingham claimed someone had broken HERE'S WHY YOU SHOULD PROBABLY WRAP YOUR CAR KEYS IN TINFOIL into his car with a fake keyless fob.
+He said that when he went in the car, he found that the "My thinking is someone is going round hacking wireless keys," Bingham said.
+"That's by Jonathan O'Callaghan why I've wrapped it in foil, to stop the device from finding your keys."
+In January 2019, the consumer group Which? found that the Ford Fiesta, Volkswagen Golf, Nissan Qashqai, and Ford Focus were all at risk from relay attacks.
 AS TECHNOLOGY EVOLVES, SO DOES THIEVERY.
 AND while that keyless fob might make getting into your car pretty easy for you-automatically opening the doors without you even having to press a button-it turns out that it's quite easy to hack.

-Without you even that the to preserve output the initiation of that it optime to your car with a special receiver, in a procedure known as a "relay attack."
+17 Without you even that the operator of the second and the signal to your car with a special receiver, in a procedure known as a "relay attack."
 They can then use this to enter the car and even turn on the ignition.
-But there's a simple solution: It appears that just wrapping your fob in foil prevents the signals from being transmitted.
-"Although it's not ideal, it is the most inexpensive way," Holly Hubert, a cybersecurity aking to ABC News, the National Insurance Crime Bureau said there had b confirmed cases of a relav attack in the US.
-However, it does appear to be a known risk that
+But there's a simple solution: It appears that just wrapping New Fluoride Battery Could Be Charged your fob in foil prevents the signals from being transmitted.
+"Although it's not ideal, it is the most inexpensive way," Holly Hubert, a cybersecurity Just Once a Week expert, told the Detroit Free Press.

-"Although it's not ideal, it is the most inexpensive way," Holly Hubert, a cybersecurity expert, told the Detroit Free Press.
 "The cyber threat is so dynamic and ever-changing, it's hard for consumers to keep up."
-According to a report by Wired.com, the attack tricks the car and your key into thinking

-According to a report by Wired.com, the attack tricks the car and your key into thinking they're in close proximity of each other.
+According to a report by Wired.com, the attack tricks the car and your key into thinking by Alfredo Carpineti Imagine a battery that only needs charging weekly.
+Most devices nowadays use lithium-ion batteries, but researchers writing in Science they're in close proximity of each other.
 "One hacker holds a device a few feet from the victim's key, while a thief holds a second device near the target car," they said.
-"The device near the car spoofs a signal from the key."
+"The device near the car spoofs a signal from the key." have built the first rechargeable fluoride liquid battery that works at room temperature.
+Fluoride batteries hold their charge eight times longer than their lithium-ion counterparts.